 This person’s doctrine is derived from laws and statutes.

 In this regard, this person may view the world in economic terms where relationships are fundamentally transactional.
-If you approach this individual with your own set of mores and values, you may be disappointed.
+You may be disappointed if you approach this individual with your own set of mores and values.

 The best way to ensure alignment and consensus is to create written contracts or Memorandum of Agreements.